Selfhood and

 amounts of what is known as "domain specific" - ie.

 logically themed - knowledge.
-You might see this, for example, in having the
+You might see this, for

-rules fresh in your mind while playing a game of chess, or your knowledge of
+example, in having the rules fresh in your mind while playing a game of chess,

-memory theory fresh in your mind while reading this paragraph.
-Ericsson and Kintsch therefore proposed the need for matching
+or your knowledge of memory theory fresh in your mind while reading this

-domain-specific "retrieval structures" capable of rapidly and
+the need for matching domain-specific "retrieval structures" capable

-up with a "control panel" of sorts, by which the LTM
+"control panel" of sorts, by which the LTM within that domain is best

-within that domain is best handled.
-The fact that these retrieval structures
+handled.
+The fact that these retrieval structures were undeniably LTM

-were undeniably LTM structures themselves, but could
+structures themselves, but could interface flexibly

-medium-term memory promised by second messenger neurotransmission.
+electrochemical medium-term memory promised by second messenger

 Lordat, Jacques: [French army surgeon (1773-1870).]
 See the separate file.

-See language of thought.
+LOTH: See language

 Lotze, Rudolf Hermann: [German philosopher (1817-1881).]
 [Click for external